munkhdorj-m/Python-exercise-22-File-Handling/README.md

 **Problem:**

-Write a program that asks the user for their name and age, then writes this information to a file called user_info.txt.
+Write a program that asks the user for their name and age, then writes this information to a file.

 **Example**

-      Inside user_info.txt: "Name: Bob, Age: 56"
+      Inside output_file.txt: "Name: Bob, Age: 56"

 ---